 DISCOVERY DISPUTES - HEARINGS AND JOINT STATEMENTS: Local Rule 251 (Fed.
 R. Civ.
 P. 37) requires the parties in non-prisoner cases to file a Joint Statement re Discovery Disagreement ("Joint Statement").
 Judge Claire strictly enforces the deadline for filing Joint Statements.
-Any motion will be removed from calendar if the Joint Statement is not filed at least seven (7) days before the scheduled hearing date (i.e., no later than the Wednesday before the customary Wednesday hearing).
+Any motion will be removed from calendar if the Joint Statement is not filed at least fourteen (14) days before the scheduled hearing date.